ehazlett/interlock/readme.md

 Replace `1.2.3.4` in `addr` listed in the engines section with your IP for your Docker host.
 You must enable TCP in the Docker daemon (see the [Docker Docs](http://docs.docker.com/reference/commandline/cli/) for details).

+Note: To enable SSL, enter a valid path for the certificate.

 ```
 {
     "port": 8080,